See I told you, this would help!

 - RMN = Retail Me Not

 - WYB = When You Buy

 - B1G1 = Buy One Get One Free

 - .75/1 = 75 cents off one item

 - .75/3 = 75 cents off three items

 This post may contain affiliate links.
 Read our disclosure here.

--Instead of buying bottles of water, fill bottles you already own (Nalgenes, Thermoses, recycled soda bottles, etc.) with tap water and throw them in the cooler.
+- Instead of buying bottles of water, fill bottles you already own with tap water and throw them in the cooler.

-Here is a list of some easy recipes for your tailgate!
-I tried to find recipes that are easy and that use simple, everyday ingredients (usually crazier ingredients=expensive).
+Now, here’s a list of some easy recipes for your tailgate!
+I tried to find recipes that are easy and that use simple, everyday ingredients (usually, the crazier the ingredients, the more expensive it will be to make it).
 You can use the item search to find items that are on sale in your area.

 - Latest Articles